Auckland Auckland, New Zealand Travel Guide

 Casual and comfortable clothing is the norm throughout Auckland.
 New Zealanders value practicality.

-Tipping is not customary or expected in New Zealand.
+Tipping is not customary or expected within New Zealand.
 You are not obliged to leave a tip.

 Generally acceptable to photograph public places, landscapes, and attractions.

 A relaxed approach to social engagement marks New Zealand.
-A polite and open demeanor is typically all that is needed.
+A polite and open demeanor is typically all which is needed.

 Auckland strives for greater accessibility, and while infrastructure continues to improve, travelers with mobility challenges do best to plan ahead.